How I Choose Technology for Client Projects (And When I Say No)

 Good decisions early save years later.

-Working on a SaaS that’s starting to feel slow or brittle?
+Working on a SaaS that's starting to feel fragile?